 - Attendees not complying with these expectations may be asked to leave and a decision will be reached based on the available information.

 - Ask attendees to indicate whether they are able to abide by these expectations.

 - Summary of Grievance: The Judiciary shall give an overview of the grievance submitted.

 - The Grievant will have an opportunity to provide any additional context/information in support of the grievance that was filed.
 The Grievant may only discuss information related to the grievance that was filed; this is not a time to introduce additional allegations/claims.

 - The Judiciary will ask clarifying questions of the Grievant.

 - At its discretion, the Judiciary may call witnesses individually provided by the Grievant to provide only information describing their direct knowledge of the specific grievance.

-- The Respondent can ask questions of the witnesses only through the Student Judiciary.
-The Judiciary will consider questions for relevance and appropriateness before asking them of the witness.
+- The Respondent can ask questions of the Grievant and/or witnesses only through the Student Judiciary.
+The Respondent will submit, in writing, their questions.
+The Judiciary will consider questions for relevance and appropriateness before asking them of the Grievant/witness.

 - The Judiciary may question witnesses for clarification and thank them for their participation.

 - The Respondent is given an opportunity to present information in response to the grievance.

 - The Judiciary will ask clarifying questions of the Respondent.